Domssson/DexprOS/README.md

 ## Compiling

 The supported compilers are:
 * Clang.
-When compiling with Clang, a toolchain file isn't required.
-A proper target is set automatically when configuring the project.
+When compiling with Clang, one can use the toolchain file `cmake/cross-compile-toolchains/x86_64-uefi-clang-generic.cmake`.
-* MinGW cross-compiler.
-Within the `cmake/cross-compile-toolchains` directory, there is a CMake Toolchain file to easily cross-compile the code on Linux if you have MinGW installed.
+* MinGW cross-compiler. `cmake/cross-compile-toolchains/x86_64-w64-mingw32-generic.cmake` is the toolchain file you can use to easily cross-compile the code on Linux if you have MinGW installed.

 You can use CMake directly or execute either `build-clang.bash` or `build-mingw.bash` script if you're running Linux.
+The scripts will also generate a VM disk image by executing `generate-img.bash`

 ## Running